MicrosoftDocs/azure-dev-docs/articles/java/sdk/authentication/overview.md

 The Azure Identity library focuses on OAuth authentication with Microsoft Entra ID, and it offers various credential classes that can acquire a Microsoft Entra token to authenticate service requests.
 All of the credential classes in this library are implementations of the `TokenCredential` abstract class in [azure-core](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core), and you can use any of them to construct service clients that can authenticate with a `TokenCredential`.

 `DefaultAzureCredential` is appropriate for most scenarios where the application is intended to ultimately run in the Azure Cloud. `DefaultAzureCredential` combines credentials that are commonly used to authenticate when deployed, with credentials that are used to authenticate in a development environment.
-For more information, including examples using `DefaultAzureCredential`, see the [Default Azure credential](azure-hosted-apps.md#default-azure-credential) section of [Authenticating Azure-hosted Java applications](azure-hosted-apps.md).
+For more information, including examples using `DefaultAzureCredential`, see the [DefaultAzureCredential](azure-hosted-apps.md#defaultazurecredential) section of [Authenticating Azure-hosted Java applications](azure-hosted-apps.md).

 ## Examples